nyisztor/CommandDispatch/README.md

 Your command classes have to adhere to the Action protocol.
 Use ActionGroup instances to group your commands.

 Remark
-Tehre is no demo app yet, for a usage example check out the unit tests.
+There is no demo app yet, for a usage example check out the unit tests.
 Note that execution results are displayed in the XCode console.